Are you a student and want to share this page with your parent? Text them this link.

 Visit to the Accademia

-Guided walking tour in Florence: Local guide, Visit to the nave of Florence's Duomo (time permitting), Visit to the church of Santa Croce and its Pazzi Chapel, Stop at Leonardo's Leather Workshop (time permitting)
+Guided walking tour in Florence: Local guide, Nave of Florence's Duomo (time permitting), Santa Croce, Stop at Leonardo's Leather Workshop (time permitting)

 Florentine Cooking Class and Dinner

-Visits to the Colosseum and the Roman Forum: 24-hour public transportation pass in Rome, Visit to the Colosseum, Local guide, Headset receiver
+Visits to the Colosseum and the Roman Forum: 24-hour public transportation pass in Rome, The Colosseum, Local guide, Headset receiver

-Visit to the Vatican: Local guide, Headset receiver for the Vatican sites, Visit to the Sistine Chapel, Visit to St. Peter's Basilica, 24-hour public transportation pass in Rome
+Visit to the Vatican: Local guide, Headset receiver for the Vatican sites, Sistine Chapel, St. Peter's Basilica, 24-hour public transportation pass in Rome

 A dream comes true as your wide-bodied jet thunders off the airstrip, Europe-bound!
 Watch the sun rise up to meet your airplane, after a short night.
 Spain glides by beneath your airplane, in shades of sienna, as you head towards Madrid's Barajas Airport.